abe-winter/abe-winter.github.io/_posts/2020-08-10-mesh-twitter.md

 **Does it need to survive an internet outage?**
 It seems like in Belarus this week, the outages have been site-specific rather than the internet going down entirely.
 If we expect decentralized social apps to continue working, mesh networking may be overkill.
-Example: fediverse apps like mastodon doesn't rely on centralized anything, but as I understand it it runs over the internet.
+Example: Fediverse apps like Mastodon don't rely on centralized application servers, but still run over the internet.

 **Should it run on nonstandard hardware?**
 This is a major tradeoff.